ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## runningAccumulate {#runningaccumulate}

 Accumulates states of an aggregate function for each row of a data block.

+!!! warning "Warning"
-The function resets the state for each new block.
+    The state is reset for each new data block.

 **Syntax**